shaylematsuda/Mcap_Larval_Temp/README.md

 All analyses run from R project.

+R scripts and analyses written by AS Huffmyer and SB Matsuda.

 # Description of repository

 **Scripts:**
-`Analysis.Rmd`: Markdown script to analyze larval survival, larval settlement, and recruit survival.
+`Analysis.Rmd`: R Markdown script to analyze larval survival, larval settlement, and recruit survival.
-`Temperature_analysis.Rmd`: Markdown script to analyze and plot temperature treatments.
+`Temperature_analysis.Rmd`: R Markdown script to analyze and plot temperature treatments.

-Scripts will output `.html` files if `knit` is executed.
+Scripts will output `.html` files if `knit` is executed from project directory.

 **Data Folder:**
 `surv_larvae.csv`: Data for larval survival.
 Data includes date of measurement (Date), day of experiment (Day), conical tank numer (Conical), treatment (Treatment; C=Cold; A=Ambient), number of larvae (Larvae), volume of sample (Volume; mL), sample replicate (Sample), and total volume of conical (ConicalVol; mL).